 Online applications for summer incoming classes in the Master of Science — Family Nurse Practitioner Degree Program are available through NursingCAS.
 Applications open each year by Aug.
 15 and close at 11:59 p.m.
 (Eastern time) Oct 15.
 Applicants may also apply by the May 1 space-available deadline on NursingCAS.
 Applications received between Oct.
 16 and May 1 are reviewed if the program has space after reviewing general deadline applicants.

 Students applying for the family nurse practitioner program should complete an application at NursingCAS and meet selection criteria.
-Following that process, a select pool of qualified applicants are invited to apply through the UC Davis Graduate Studies application and visit campus.
+Following that process, a select pool of qualified applicants are invited to apply through the UC Davis Graduate Studies application.

 An application and materials must have a "complete" (all materials received and pending verification) or ”verified” application status by the deadline.
 It is the applicants’ responsibility to monitor the status of their applications and application materials on a regular basis.
 NursingCAS does NOT notify applicants if applications are incomplete or documents are missing.